MicrosoftDocs/VBA-Docs/api/PowerPoint.Application.Visible.md

 # Application.Visible property (PowerPoint)

-Returns or sets the visibility of the specified object or the formatting applied to the specified object.
+Returns or sets a **MsoTriState** value that determines whether the object is visible.
 Read/write.

 ## Syntax